Crate-Train Your Puppy at Night in 7 Easy Steps

 Where should my puppy’s crate be at night?

-At least at first, you can put your puppy’s crate near your bed so you can keep a close eye on them and be available if they need to go out to pee or poop.
+At least at first, put your puppy’s crate near your bed so you can keep a close eye on them and be available if they need to go out to pee or poop.
 If you’d rather not have them sleeping in your room, you can put the crate right outside in the hall.
-You can gradually move it further away once the puppy gets used to the crate and need to go out less often.
+You can gradually move it further away once the puppy gets used to the crate and needs to go out less often.

 Should I cover my puppy’s crate at night?